dashdotrobot/bicyclewheel/content/pages/howto.md

-Title: Instructions
+Title: The App
 Authors: Matthew Ford
-Slug: howto
+Slug: app

-# Launch the Bicycle Wheel App
+## Launch the Bicycle Wheel App

 <a href="https://bike-wheel-app.herokuapp.com/" target="_blank">Click here</a> to launch the Bike Wheel App in a separate window.

-# How to use the Bicycle Wheel App
+## How to use the Bicycle Wheel App

 The Bicycle Wheel App is a tool for designing a virtual wheel and simulating its response to external forces.

-## Usage

 ### Designing your wheel